xames3/smart/docs/source/projects/slowtorch.rst

     - No LLMs or AI assistance.
 Every line of code and every solution had to come from my own understanding and experimentation.
     - Pure Python only.
 No external dependencies, just the standard library.
-    - PEP8, mypy, and documentation.
-Clean, typed, well-documented code that mirrored NumPy's public APIs, aiming to be a drop-in replacement where sensible.
+    - Clean, statically typed, and well-documented code that mirrored PyTorch's public APIs (mostly used ones), aiming to be a drop-in replacement where sensible.

 .. _from-arrays-to-tensors: